This fast-track recipe for Quick & Easy Spaghetti with Bolognese-style meat sauce is bursting with Italian flavor and cooks in just 30 minutes!

 - 1-2 tablespoons dried oregano

 - 1 28-ounce can crushed or pureed tomatoes

 - 3 cloves garlic chopped

 - 1 good sized handful fresh parsley chopped

 - Salt and pepper to taste

-- 1/2 lb spaghetti
+- ½ pound spaghetti

-- grated Pecorino Romano or Parmesan cheese for serving optional
+- Grated Pecorino Romano or Parmesan cheese for serving optional

-Meanwhile cook the spaghetti according to the package instructions.
+- Meanwhile cook the spaghetti according to the package instructions.
 Drain and serve topped with the sauce and cheese (if using).

 Update Notes: This post was originally published on: Feb 2, 2015, but was republished with step by step instructions, new photos, tips, FAQs and a video in August of 2018.